elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> JavaScript objects inherit features from one another through prototypes.
-JavaScript sometimes gets defined as a prototype-based language that gets used to offer inheritance; objects can have a prototype object that serves as a template object from which it inherits methods and attributes.</div><br />
+JavaScript sometimes gets defined as a prototype-based language that we use to implement inheritance; objects can have a prototype object that serves as a template object from which it inherits methods and attributes.</div><br />
   <div><strong>Technical Response:</strong> Objects in JavaScript feature a special hidden property called [[Prototype]] (as defined in the standard), which is either null or refers to another object.
-This item gets referred to as a prototype.
+We refer to this object as a prototype.
 JavaScript objects inherit features from one another through the use of prototypes.
 Objects can have a prototype object, which acts as a template object from which it inherits methods and properties to provide inheritance.
 JavaScript commonly gets described as a prototype-based language.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />